afisher1/gridlab-d/docs/docs/2.0 New Users/Installation/MySQL/Database.md

 ## Description

-At least one database object must defined for recorder, [player], and [collector] objects to function using a database.
+At least one database object must defined for recorder, player, and collector objects to function using a database.
 Typically, if no connection is specified by these objects, the last database defined will be used automatically.

 ### hostname

     Specifies the MySQL server hostname.
-By default this is the [default hostname], which is by default **127.0.0.1** or **localhost**.
+By default this is the default hostname, which is by default **127.0.0.1** or **localhost**.

 ### username

     Specifies the MySQL username.
-By default this is the [default username], which is by default **gridlabd**.
+By default this is the default username, which is by default **gridlabd**.

 ### password

     Specifies the MySQL password.
-By default this is the [default password], which is by default an empty string (i.e., none provided).
+By default this is the default password, which is by default an empty string (i.e., none provided).

 ### schema

     Specifies the database schema to use.
-If none is specified, the [default schema] is used (which is by default _gridlabd_).
-If a blank schema name is specified, the [modelname] is used.
-The schema will be automatically created if it does not exist unless the NOCREATE [option] is specified.
+If none is specified, the default schema is used (which is by default _gridlabd_).
+If a blank schema name is specified, the modelname is used.
+The schema will be automatically created if it does not exist unless the NOCREATE option is specified.

 ### port